Navdevl/mundana-theme-jekyll/_drafts/creating-an-incoming-email-server-and-sending-data.md

 There's always a recipe to any magic that has been established in the history.
 Coming to our magical idea, we need the following items.

 * Domain name.
 (Mine is slooshers.xyz, found it cheap, bought it quick)
 * A very small instance.
 (Be it aws or digitalocean or anything that you love.
-I am currently going with digitalocean because I have some free credits)
+I am currently going with digitalocean because I have some free credits) Ubuntu 16.04 is my usual choice.
 * Basic understanding of linux
 * Patience